 Next I cut them into trianges, roughly 1/2″ wide as I’d originally planned.

-Draw two lines on either side of the snout line, indicating where you will cut your fabric.
+Draw two lines on either side of the snout line, indicating where you will cut your fabric for the mask.
 You can use whatever seam allowance you’d like.
 I tend to use 1/4″, so will be drawing a line 1/4″ above the snout line and another one below.
 (I only took a picture of the first seam allowance line I drew).

-Cut the back piece(s) as per your pattern’s instructions.
+Cut the back piece(s) as per your mask pattern’s instructions.

 For the front – with the awesome dino snout and teeth! – cut the bottom portion at the seam allowance line above the snout line.